Number of children receiving free summer lunches down by almost 45%, research shows

 The states that saw the best participation rates, according to the report, were New Jersey, New York, Vermont, New Mexico and Maryland, but every state in the country saw a decrease from July 2021 to last July.

 The group recommends lowering the area eligibility threshold currently used to determine who has access to the program.
-The program presently can only be utilized in areas where 50 percent or more of children are eligible for free or reduced lunches in schools.
+The program presently can only be utilized in areas where 50% or more of children are eligible for free or reduced lunches in schools.

 FRAC says this inhibits rural and suburban areas where poverty may be less concentrated from accessing the food children need.